Finding Calva Commands

 Calva relies a lot on that VS Code makes it really easy to find commands by opening the command palette:

-cmd+shift+p (Mac), and then start typing some words (or part of words) that you think might be in the command.
+cmd+shift+p (Mac), and then start typing some words (or parts of words) that you think might be in the command.

 To leverage this, all Calva commands are prefixed with

 Calva.
-As an example, say you want to evaluate a form and pretty print it.
+As an example, say you want to find commands related to evaluating the top level form.
 Then you can do this:

 - Open the command palette